5 Sample Sympathy Thank You Notes

 Dear Susan,

+Thank you for your condolences.
 It was so very nice to see you at my Aunt Judy’s funeral.
-The story you shared was really lovely.
-Your presence meant more to me than you could possibly know.
+My entire family thought the story you shared was really lovely.
+Just a few lines in and we were already crying.
+We're glad you could make it to the funeral home.
+You're such a thoughtful friend, and your presence meant more to me than you could possibly know.

 Love always,